Aetna vs. UnitedHealthcare 2023

 As of the 2023 plan year, both Aetna and UnitedHealthcare sell Medicare Advantage plans in every state (and Washington D.C.), except Alaska.

-UnitedHealthcare Has Slightly Higher Average 2023 Medicare Star Ratings
+UnitedHealthcare Has a Higher Average Medicare Star Ratings

 Every year, Medicare evaluates plans on a 5-star rating scale.
 The Centers for Medicare and Medicaid Services (CMS) rates all Medicare Advantage and Medicare Part D plans – and the companies who provide them – across various quality metrics such as customer service, patient health outcomes and more.